yesihaveidea/myrtille/DOCUMENTATION.md

 This is a thing to consider if you want to isolate the web gateway from your intranet (into a DMZ for instance) and still be able to connect a machine on it.

-## Prerequisites
-Ensure the following Windows Server Roles and Features are installed on the machine on which you want to install Myrtille:
-- Remote Destop Services role (formerly Terminal Services).
-Myrtille only requires the Remote Desktop Session Host.
-You can either setup it manually (see notes and limitations below) or double click the Myrtille "RDPSetup.reg" file for automatic configuration (import registry keys).
-- Web Server role (IIS).
-Myrtille also requires .NET 4.0, which can be installed separately (using the Myrtille setup bootstrapper or a standalone installation package) or as a IIS feature.
-- Applications Server role.
-Myrtille requires the Windows Processes activation service support, through HTTP, TCP and named pipes.
-- Files Storage Service role.
-Should be installed automatically if the above roles are installed.
-Myrtille requires the files server feature in order to allow to upload/download file(s) to the connected users documents folders.

-## Network
-Add the following rules to the machine firewall:
-- "Myrtille Websockets": allow both directions TCP port 8181
-- "Myrtille Websockets Secured": allow both directions TCP port 8431

-## Installation
-- Setup.exe (preferred installation method): setup bootstrapper; automatically download and install .NET 4.0 and Microsoft Visual C++ 2015 redistributables (if not already installed), then install the Myrtille MSI package
-- Myrtille.msi: Myrtille MSI package (x86)

-If you have several RDP servers, you don't have to install Myrtille on each of them; you only have to configure them to be accessed by a Myrtille installation.

-You can either do it manually (see notes and limitations below) or copy and import the Myrtille "RDPSetup.reg" file over the servers.

-## Security
-If you want to use Myrtille through HTTPS (https://yourserver/myrtille), you have to create a self-signed SSL certificate or import a valid one (server side).
-Then, in order to use secure websockets (WSS), export this certificate into the Myrtille "ssl" folder, with private key, name "PKCS12Cert.pfx" and set a password that match the one defined into the Myrtille "Web.Config" file ("myrtille" by default).

-If not using Google Chrome (client side), see detailed comments regarding the security configuration into the Myrtille "Web.Config" file.
-You may have to add an exception for port 8431 (secure websockets) into your browser.

-In case of issues, ensure the port 8431 is not blocked by your firewall (or proxy, reverse proxy, VPN, etc.).

-## Configuration
-Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.

-You may also play with the gateway "js/config.js" file settings to fine tune the configuration depending on your needs.

 ## Notes and limitations
 - On Windows Server 2008, you may have to install (manually) the Microsoft Visual C++ 2008 redistributables, required by OpenSSL (libeay32.dll/ssleay32.dll)
 - On Windows Server 2012, you may have issues installing the Microsoft Visual C++ 2015 redistributables (http://stackoverflow.com/questions/31536606/while-installing-vc-redist-x64-exe-getting-error-failed-to-configure-per-machi).
 To circumvent that, ensure your system is fully updated or try to install the package "Windows8.1-KB2999226-x64.msu" manually.